adamluckydo/ontology/Buddhism.md

 ### Awakening

-I am not yet an awakened being, so it would be a bit ridiculous of me to try to explain what awakening is like, especially given that even awakened people find it nigh impossible to clearly convey what it's like to people who don't already understand.
-However, I've read a _lot_ about it, and so I'll try to point to some resources that contour the lines around this very real and distinct phenomenon.
+I am not yet an awakened being, so it's a bit ridiculous of me to try to explain what awakening is like, especially given that even awakened people find it nigh impossible to clearly convey what it's like to people who don't already understand.
+However, I've read a _lot_ about it, so I'll try to contour the lines around this very real and distinct phenomenon, and point to some resources that can describe it even better.

 Technically, in Buddha Dharma, there are four stages of awakening, defined by ten fetters that must each be broken to reach full liberation, but for our purposes we'll just go with the first stage.
 This initial awakening, known as "stream entry", is what most people are referring to when you hear the word "enlightenment".

 #### Stream Entry

 Awakening, stream entry, nonduality, pure being.
-Many ways to put it, but it comes down to one key point:
+There are many ways people describe it, but it comes down to one key point:

 You pay close enough attention to experience in a specific way, and suddenly you realize that there is no "self", and there never was one.

 And that's great, actually!
+Because it's not that the self is "lost", or "eradicated".
+Your personality and intelligence and everything about you is still fully intact; it's just that you realize you were adding some extra tension onto experience in the shape of a self-conception that didn't actually need to be there.

+If that still doesn't sound good: Welcome to why people generally don't introduce Buddhism by talking about its goals.

+How about an analogy from the Buddha himself?
+Here he explains stream entry to a monk named Magandiya:

 ___

-Here's an analogy from the Buddha, told to a monk named Magandiya:

 Magandiya, it is just as if there were a blind man who couldn’t see black objects, white objects, blue, yellow, red objects, the sun or the moon.
 Now, suppose that a certain man were to take a grimy, oil-stained rag and fool him, saying, “Here, my good man, is a white cloth – beautiful, spotless, and clean.”
 The blind man would take it and wear it.